MODULE · Events

 What the Events module covers

-• Class-scoped events — a Class 10 pre-board affects only Class 10; a sports day affects the whole school; an inter-house drama affects only Houses A and B.
+• Class-scoped events — a Class 10 pre-board affects only Class 10 in the teacher app and the working-day count; sports day picked for the whole school affects everyone

 See it in action